-One of these improvements gives data scientists the ability to better format your data and make corrections during analysis.
+One of these improvements gives data scientists the ability to better format their data and make corrections during analysis.
 There is also a new graph that allows you to track and manage your spark queries.
 These new tools will make your data processing more efficient and accurate than ever.

 The downside of our world being more digital than ever before is that we are often less secure than ever before.
 Cloud computing, when not handled properly, can leave companies vulnerable to data breaches.
 Microsoft anticipated this worry, however, and they responded by enhancing their Always Encrypted feature.